thoughtbot/guides/style/sass/README.md

 ## Organization

-* Use Bourbon for a Sass library.
-* Use Neat for a grid framework.
-* Use Bitters/`base` directory for styling element selectors, global variables, global extends and global mixins.
+* Use a `base` directory for styling element selectors, global variables, global extends and global mixins.
-* Use [Normalize](https://github.com/necolas/normalize.css) for browser rendering consistency, rather than a reset.
 * Use HTML structure for ordering of selectors.
 Don't just put styles at the bottom of the Sass file.
 * Avoid having files longer than 100 lines.